Spatio-temporal evolution of resistance state in simulated memristive networks

 A memristive device is an already old concept that has been around, at least theoretically, for the last 50 years\cite{chua_memristor-missing_1971}.
-Its first experimental demonstration is already more than a decade old\cite{strukov_missing_2008}.
+Although its experimental realizations have been ubiquitous for many decades, a device was identified as such slightly longer than a decade ago\cite{strukov_missing_2008}.
 Even though its precise definition - and even the need for considering it as one fundamental circuit element\cite{abraham_case_2018,pershin_memory_2011} - is still disputable, the term is used to refer to a unit able to show different conducting states tunable by external stimuli.
-Its associated mathematical equations\citep{pershin_memory_2011} are
+Its associated mathematical equations\cite{pershin_memory_2011} are

-where eq. \ref{eq:mem-gen-Ohm} is the generalized Ohm equation for the memristive resistance $R_M$ which, in turn, is a function of the memristive internal state $X$, time $t$, and the voltage applied to the device $V_M$.
-Memristive systems are characterized by an internal state variable $X$ that describes the behaviour and memory state of the system.
-These are the general equations of the so-called discrete memory elements among which memristive systems are just one possible combination\cite{pershin_memory_2011}.
+where eq. \ref{eq:mem-gen-Ohm} is the generalized Ohm equation for the memristance (acronym for \textbf{memr}istive res\textbf{istance}) $R_M$ which, in turn, is a function of the internal state $X$, the time $t$, and the voltage applied to the device $V_M$.
+In memristive devices, $X$ is the internal state accounting for the changes to which the device has been subjected (eq. \ref{eq:dX-dt-gen})\cite{pershin_memory_2011}.

-A valuable memristive model\cite{kumar_art_2019} has to: specify $R_M(X, V_M, t)$ and $f(X, V_M, t)$, be sufficiently accurate and computationally efficient but also general, so that it can be adjusted to fit different types of memristive devices\cite{pershin_validity_2020}.
-There is a non-deniable variety of models for individual memristive devices\cite{pershin_validity_2020}.
-Among them, we have chosen the model by Pershin and Ventra\cite{pershin_spice_2013} which, as we will show, enables us to mimic both threshold-like and progressive switching types upon parameters modification.
+While eqs. \ref{eq:mem-gen-Ohm} and \ref{eq:dX-dt-gen} comprise the general expression, specifying $R_M(X, V_M, t)$ and $f(X, V_M, t)$ defines a specific model.
+We have chosen the one by Pershin and Ventra\cite{pershin_spice_2013} which allows to mimic both threshold-like and progressive switching types upon parameters modification.
 The model is as follows